datanav/docs/technical/salesforce-hubspot.rst

      - "string"

-Salesforce Customer to Hubspot Contact
+Salesforce Customer to HubSpot Contact
 --------------------------------------
-Every Salesforce Customer will be synchronized with a Hubspot Contact.
+Every Salesforce Customer will be synchronized with a HubSpot Contact.

-Once a link between a Salesforce Customer and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Customer and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Customer and a Hubspot Contact:
+The following properties are synchronized between a Salesforce Customer and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce Customer Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-Salesforce Division to Hubspot Company
+Salesforce Division to HubSpot Company
 --------------------------------------
-Every Salesforce Division will be synchronized with a Hubspot Company.
+Every Salesforce Division will be synchronized with a HubSpot Company.

-Once a link between a Salesforce Division and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Division and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Division and a Hubspot Company:
+The following properties are synchronized between a Salesforce Division and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Salesforce Division Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Name
      - properties.name
      - "string"

-Salesforce Organization to Hubspot Company
+Salesforce Organization to HubSpot Company
 ------------------------------------------
-Every Salesforce Organization will be synchronized with a Hubspot Company.
+Every Salesforce Organization will be synchronized with a HubSpot Company.

-Once a link between a Salesforce Organization and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Organization and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Organization and a Hubspot Company:
+The following properties are synchronized between a Salesforce Organization and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Salesforce Organization Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Name
      - properties.name
      - "string"